 Making home modifications such as installing residential lifts or elevators can provide peace of mind and flexibility for those who want to stay in their homes after a loss of mobility, strength or agility.

 However, the quality of the installation can affect the safety of the people who use them.
-That's why it's important to take the necesary steps to ensure the work is done properly.
+That's why it's important to take the necessary steps to ensure the work is done properly.

-Although Technical Safety BC does not directly regulate the installation of these devices, the manufacturing, installation and maintenance of the devices must be completed according to Canadian Standards Association code to ensure the safety of users.
+Although we do not directly regulate the installation of these devices, the manufacturing, installation and maintenance of the devices must be completed according to Canadian Standards Association code to ensure the safety of users.

 The elevating device must comply with one of the following Canadian Standards Association codes: